lianqiw/maos/docs/40_results.md

 Certain results (e.g., PSF) are saved in \c .fits format.
 Any standard fits reader (e.g., \c fv, \c ds9) should be able to read them.
-There is also an executable \c bin2fits that can convert \c .bin to \c. fits files.
+There is also an executable \c bin2fits that can convert \c .bin to \c .fits files.

 # Result Files